-The NBAA Safety Committee has identified the association’s Top Safety Focus Areas for 2019-2020, highlighting a number of priorities in support of a greater commitment to business aviation safety standards.
-These safety priorities, grouped into two areas – Top Safety Issues and Foundations for Safety – are intended to help promote safety-enhancing discussions and initiatives within flight departments and among owner-flown operations.
+The NBAA Safety Committee has identified the association’s Top Safety Focus Areas for 2021-2022, highlighting a number of priorities in support of a greater commitment to business aviation safety standards.
+These safety priorities, grouped into three areas – Address Preventable Accidents, Engage Unique Operational Concerns, and Identify and Implement Mitigation Strategies – are intended to help promote safety-enhancing discussions and initiatives within flight departments and among owner-flown operations.

-Loss of control inflight (LOC-I) accidents result in more fatalities throughout general aviation than any other category of accident.
-The alarming consistency of catastrophic outcomes in this type of accident continue to make its contributing factors a targeted issue for safety improvement by NBAA and aviation professional organizations across the globe.
+Loss of control inflight (LOC-I) accidents result in more fatalities throughout general aviation than any other accident category.
+The alarming consistency of catastrophic outcomes in this type of accident continues to make its contributing factors a targeted issue for safety improvement by NBAA and aviation professional organizations across the globe.
 Learn more about this severe threat on NBAA’s LOC-I information page, where you will find a wide variety of resources, expert safety presentations, and information on upset prevention and recovery training providers across the country.

 - Review NBAA’s Loss of Control Inflight Resources

 - Alone in the Cockpit – A Video About Loss of Control

 - Loss of Control Inflight Education Video Series

 Runway excursions continue to afflict the business aviation industry.
 Operators can prevent most excursions by mitigating well-identified hazards, including adhering to stabilized approach and landing criteria, and using accurate and timely runway condition data.
 The Safety Committee continues to raise awareness of these highly preventable incidents by utilizing a data-driven approach to enable all operators to learn from the experiences of their peers.

 - Read NBAA’s Overview of Runway Excursions and Related Resources